 The Solvency II Pillar 3 regulatory reporting requirements came into force on 1 January 2016.
 There was a subsequent update taking effect from 31st December 2023 detailing that the Regular Supervisory Report (RSR) is no longer required.
-That leaves firms reporting requirements as:

-• the Solvency and Financial Condition Report (SFCR) - Firms are required to disclose this report publicly and to report it to the Prudential Regulation Authority (PRA) on an annual basis.
-The SFCR includes both qualitative and quantitative information; and
+That leaves firms reporting requirements as the Solvency and Financial Condition Report (SFCR) - Firms are required to disclose this report publicly and to report it to the Prudential Regulation Authority (PRA) on an annual basis.
+The SFCR includes both qualitative and quantitative information.

-This report is Stonebridge International Insurance Limited's Solvency and Financial Condition Report (SFCR) for the year ended 31 December 2023 which will be submitted in full before the reporting deadline of 5 April 2024.
+This report is Stonebridge International Insurance Limited's ("SIIL" or "the Company") Solvency and Financial Condition Report (SFCR) for the year ended 31 December 2024 which will be submitted in full before the reporting deadline of 8 April 2025.

-This report informs Stonebridge International Insurance Limited's stakeholders about:
+This report informs the Company's stakeholders about: